PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 >>> terr = TransferError(metaclf)
 >>> cvte = CrossValidatedTransferError(terr, splitter=NFoldSplitter())
 >>> cv_results = cvte(ds)
->>> print N.mean(cv_results)
+>>> N.mean(cv_results) < svm_err
-0.833333333333
+False

-Oh, that was even worse (i.e. guessing).
+Oh, that was even worse.
 We would have to take a closer look at the data to figure out what is happening here.

 .. exercise::